curology/radiance-ui/docs/immersiveModal.md

             onClose={this.onClose}
             header={<HeaderImage />}
           >
-            <ImmersiveModal.Title>This is styled with ImmersiveModalTitle</ImmersiveModal.Title>
+            <ImmersiveModal.Title>This is styled with ImmersiveModal.Title</ImmersiveModal.Title>
-            <ImmersiveModal.Body>This is styled with ImmersiveModalBody.</ImmersiveModal.Body>
+            <ImmersiveModal.Body>This is styled with ImmersiveModal.Body.</ImmersiveModal.Body>
             <ImmersiveModal.Footer>
-              This is styled with ImmersiveModalFooter.
+              This is styled with ImmersiveModal.Footer.
 It gives us a padding to separate from the body.
               <Button.Container>
                 <Button onClick={this.onClose}>Close ImmersiveModal</Button>